 Contemplate the spectacular ceilings of the hall

-After admiring the sculpture, look up (like the song) and contemplate the marvelous paintings on the ceiling, depicting the myth of Hermaphrodite, the son of Hermes and Aphrodite.
+After admiring the sculpture, look up (like the song) and contemplate the marvelous ceiling paintings, which depict the myth of Hermaphrodite, the son of Hermes and Aphrodite.
 According to Ovid's poetic account in his 'Metamorphoses', the young man's dual sex (male and female) was determined by his forced union with the nymph Salmacis.

 6. Bust of Cardinal Scipione Borghese